 An important thing to consider is crowd size.
 Are you visiting on a low, moderate, or high crowd day?
 If you are visiting on a high crowd day you may consider adding Universal Express Passes to your visit.
 Check out this crowd calendar.

 Universal Express Pass is a paid upgraded ticket that allows guests to skip the regular lines at the most popular attractions.
 Express Pass is included in your stay at some of the on-site resorts, we took advantage of this at Hard Rock Hotel, or you can purchase this as an add-on.

 If you are visiting on a busy day the Universal Express Pass will save you from waiting in long lines.
 Read more in this article Universal Express Pass: Everything You Need to Know.

 The next thing to consider is what attractions you want to experience during your Universal Studios Florida itinerary.
 Are you traveling with young children or teens?
 Do you get motion sickness easily?
 Is it your first time visiting?

 I go into detail about the rides at Universal in this article: Universal Studios Ride Height Requirements and Scare Factor.

-Before visiting any theme park I always suggest taking a look at the park map before you arrive.
-This will give you a better understanding of the layout of the park and make it easier to navigate during your visit.
+This will give you a better understanding of the of the park and make it easier to navigate during your visit.
 It is what I always start with when creating our Universal Studios touring plans.